FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 In this part of lab, we are going to start peeking into the world of audio on your Pi!

-We will be using a USB microphone, and the speaker on your webcamera.
-(Originally we intended to use the microphone on the web camera, but it does not seem to work on Linux.)
+We will be using the microphone and speaker on your webcamera.
 In the home directory of your Pi, there is a folder called `text2speech` containing several shell scripts. `cd` to the folder and list out all the files by `ls`:

 ```
 pi@ixe00:~/text2speech $ ls